Quantified Self Experiments / Bayesian analysis - How caffeine and weekdays affect sleep time (EEG)

 Data analysis

-Doing bayesian modeling start from describing parameters of interest and their priors.
+Bayesian data modeling starts from describing parameters of interest and their priors.

-TST is a time, which always take positive values and healthy sleep is around 5 sleep cycles 90 minutes each, so about 450 minutes.
-What's the easiest distribution to start with?
+TST is a time, which always take positive values and healthy sleep is around 5 sleep cycles * 90 minutes each, totally ~450 minutes.
+What's the easiest distribution to start with for that find of data?
 If you ask ChatGPT the answer will be a Poisson.
-For sure there might be a better distributions where we can controls variation, but Poisson is a simpliest one.
-Here is how data looks like against poisson with lambda=450
+For sure there might be a better distributions where we can control variation, but Poisson is a simple one.
+Here is how data looks like against Poisson with lambda=450

-This doesnt fit well, but for a prior we arent not looking for best fit, it should generally catch our prior knowledge: TST is positive number, concentrated around 450.
+This doesnt fit well, but for a prior we are not looking for best fit, it should generally catch our prior knowledge: TST is positive number, concentrated around 450.
 This will be a hyperprior which will serve as a population prior.
-Group priors will also be Poisson with lambda drawn from hyperprior and will be passed into likelyhood.
+Group priors will be Poisson with lambda drawn from hyperprior and will be passed into likelihood.

 This simple model will look like that: